The best Spanish islands

 It’s the most expensive time of the year for the accommodations.
 Restaurants and any public place tend to be also very busy.

-Book your hotel or apartment well in advance, the choice is very limited, especially in small islands as Formentera or Arosa.
+Book your hotel or apartment well in advance, the choice is very limited, especially in small islands such as Formentera or Arosa.

 It’s the best time to visit the Galician Islands, with more consistently sunny weather.